Other Accidents and Injuries

 If you should slip and fall and injure yourself on someone's property and the condition which caused you to slip and fall was a dangerous one and was known by or should have been known by the owner or the tenant of the property, you are entitled to sue for money damages to compensate you for your injuries.

-Many lawyers take slip and fall cases, intentional assault and battery cases and product liability cases on "contingent fee" basis.
+Many lawyers take slip and fall cases, intentional assault and battery cases, and product liability cases on "contingent fee" basis.
 If you and a lawyer agree to a contingent fee, your lawyer will not charge you for his or her services if you lose the case.
 If you are successful, the lawyer's fees are based upon a percentage of the money obtained by way of settlement or verdict.
-Some lawyers charge a smaller percentage if the case is settled before the lawyer has to file suit and perform all the work necessary to prepare or participate in a trial.
-3/11
+However, some lawyers will require that you reimburse them for out-of-pocket expenses even if there is no recovery.
+Some lawyers also charge a smaller percentage if the case is settled before the lawyer has to file suit and perform all the work necessary to prepare or participate in a trial.